-The Law Society coordinates an inter-school Mock Trial Competition each year between students enrolled in years 10, 11 and 12.
+The Law Society coordinates an inter-school Mock Trial Competition each year for students enrolled in Years 10, 11 and 12.

 What is the Mock Trial Competition?

-A mock trial is a simulated court case in which teams contest a fictitious Western Australia (WA) legal matter presented in the WA court system.
-The cases are presented by two teams – a prosecution/plaintiff team and a defence team – made up of students playing the roles of barristers, solicitors, witnesses and court officials.
+A mock trial is a simulated court case in which teams contest a fictitious legal matter presented in the Western Australia court system.
+The cases are presented by two teams – a prosecution/plaintiff team and a defence/defendant team – made up of students playing the roles of barristers, solicitors, witnesses and court officials.